anslan/BGE_biomonitoring_wf/docs/4amplicon_12S.rst

    Note: Do not over-dry the beads, if they start to appear cracked immediately proceed to the next step.

-9. Carefully immerse the beads into the EB buffer (*U-plate 4*) and release the PCR plate from the extractor.
+9. Carefully immerse the beads into the Tris buffer (*U-plate 4*) and release the PCR plate from the extractor.

-10. Carefully resuspend the beads in EB buffer.
+10. Carefully resuspend the beads in Tris.

-11. Attach the magnetic extractor to the PCR plate for **2min** or until the supernatant is cleared.
+11. Attach the magnetic extractor to the PCR plate for **2 minutes** or until the supernatant is cleared.

 12. Carefully remove the magnetic extractor and seal the U-bottom plate